m-kupiec/compendium-javascript/README.md

 > 📖 [Codecademy | Learn Intermediate JavaScript](https://www.codecademy.com/courses/learn-intermediate-javascript/articles/javascript-hoisting)

-At compile time the engine allocase memory by hoisting variable names and function declarations to the top of their corresponding scopes; functions are initialized immediately while variable initializations are done in-place:
+At compile time the engine allocate memory by hoisting variable names and function declarations to the top of their corresponding scopes; functions are initialized immediately while variable initializations are done in-place:

 ```js
 console.log(typeof f); // "function"